justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 ## Conclusion

 Congratulations!
-You now know the basics for implementing the `CommerceLowStockActivity` interface and have added a low stock activity to Liferay Commerce.
+You now know the basics for implementing the `CommerceLowStockActivity` interface and have added a new low stock activity to Liferay Commerce.

 ## Additional Information
 [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application)

 [Products](https://commerce.liferay.dev/user-guide/-/knowledge_base/user/products)